“It’s not what you look at that matters, it’s what you see.”

 One of my favourite projects over the years was the creation and co-directorship of Illustration House Pty Ltd, a Visual Literacy Centre with adjacent Gallery and art school, training children, adults and teachers alike in art and visual literacy.
 I left the business due to the terminal illness of my late husband to care for him until his passing in 2005.

 I passionately held numerous roles within the arts industry, including presentations and lecturing of art business seminars and discussion rounds for emerging artists.
 Teaching became my main interest in 1999.
 But I also operate as art show judge and present talks in relation to artwork critiques, business skills and planning within the art sector.

 In 2009, I was invited to join the board of the Regional Arts Development Fund Committee Gold Coast City Council.
 My role as a committee member involved making recommendations to Arts Queensland for the funding of emerging artists and art organisations and stayed in this position for over two years.

-In 2003, I was nominated as Member for the selection panel for the Biennale Internazionale Dell'Arte Contemporanea organised by the World bank, UNESCO and the Italian Ministry of Foreign Affairs, in Florence, Italy for selection artists from Australia.
+In 2003, I was nominated as Member for the selection panel for the Biennale Internazionale Dell'Arte Contemporanea organised by the World bank, UNESCO and the Italian Ministry of Foreign Affairs, in Florence, Italy for the selection artists from Australia.

-On a personal level I have found utter joy in my marriage to Deane, a most wonderful husband and have three grown children, Tristan, Catharina and Marin and an eight year old granddaughter, Chelsea.
-The greatest joy I found resides in the powerful conversion to Christ in 2010, which directed my interest into missions and humanitarian work and is a vital part of my life today.
+On a personal level I have found utter joy and peace in my marriage to Deane, yes, the best husband in the world and through my three grown children, Tristan, Catharina and Marin and my eight year old granddaughter, Chelsea.
+But the greatest joy of all resides in the powerful conversion to Christ in 2010, which directed my interest into missions and humanitarian work that is a vital part of my life today.